June 11

 • More expensive than most other types of cookware, except copper

-• A lot of Chinese knockoffs can be poor quality (caveat emptor!)
+• Some brands can be thin and poor quality (caveat emptor!)

-• Not as easy to clean as nonstick (though if you follow a few simple rules, it's not nearly as hard to clean as people think).
+• Not as easy to clean as nonstick (but easier than a lot of people think).

-A good set of clad stainless provides excellent, versatile cookware that will last a lifetime; maybe even get passed down to your children.
-All Clad Copper Core cookware certainly belongs in this category!
+A good set of clad stainless is excellent, versatile cookware that will last a lifetime; maybe even get passed down to your children.
+All Clad Copper Core cookware is certainly in this category.

 All-Clad Copper Core 10pc set